reo00ngee/attendance/Documents/ProjectOverview.md

 **1. Employee Registration**

-Employees can register their expenses and deductions for reimbursement and payroll calculation.
+Employees can register their expenses for reimbursement and payroll calculation.

 **2. Manager Registration**